Techieniola/hashnode-collaboration/clggr3lvh01c3l8nv80ux5d7o.md

 ---
 title: "The essence of this is not to own a blog"
-seoTitle: "he essence of this is not to own a blog"
+seoTitle: "The essence of this is not to own a blog"
 seoDescription: "Content writing isn’t a joke, whoever said it is, lied!

 Nobody told me owning a blog isn’t the core thing but knowing what to post.